-For the majority of us, the answer is no, and there are actual sweet spots to consider that largely depend on the CPU in your build.
+For the majority of us, the answer is no. Alternatively, there are sweet spots to consider that largely depend on the CPU in your build.
 We found that RAM kits with tighter timings can improve FPS in some games and while this improvement isn’t quite as good as a GPU upgrade, it is still worth noting.
 Regardless, if you’ve gone for AMD or Intel, RAM kits in the 3200MHz to 3600MHz will serve you well.

-In regards to the Ryzen 5000 series processors that are due for imminent launch, it appears that 4000MHz RAM may well be worth your investment but you can expect RAM of that speed to add significant costs to your overall budget, especially if you plan on grabbing a kit with tight timings.
+In regards to the hugely popular Ryzen 5000 series processors, it appears that 4000MHz RAM may well be worth your investment.
+That being said, you can expect RAM of that speed to add significant costs to your overall budget, especially if you plan on grabbing a kit with tight timings.

 Does RAM speed matter?
-Well, we are going to into a bit more detail later on off the back of some benchmarking to try and clear this up further.
+Well, we are going to explore that theory in a bit more detail later on – making us of some in-house benchmarking.